nculwell/MathStudy/CS.md

 * Cutland, 1980. *Computability* ([1e](https://smile.amazon.com/dp/0521294657))

-  Seems to be the standard text on computability.
+  Seems to be the standard introduction to computability.

+* Rogers, 1987. *Theory of Recursive Functions and Effective Computability* ([1e](https://smile.amazon.com/dp/0262680521))

+  More in-depth computability.

 ### Complexity